pettik/FrontendMentor--skilled-elearning-landing-page/README.md

 Users should be able to:

-View the optimal layout depending on their device's screen size See hover states for interactive elements
+View the optimal layout depending on their device's screen size See hover states for interactive elementss

 ### Screenshot
 <img src="assets\mobile-preview.jpg" width="300px" alt="mobile preview">